1.2 What is Reinforcement Learning?

 At its core, learning in Reinforcement Learning occurs through trial and error, where an agent refines its actions based on evaluative feedback from the environment.

-Unlike both supervised/unsupervised learning which rely on instructive feedback through gradient based optimization.
+Unlike both Supervised/Unsupervised Learning which rely on instructive feedback through gradient-based optimization.

-For example, supervised/unsupervised learning focus on identifying what makes an image a cheetah by learning patterns from a dataset of animal images.
+Supervised/Unsupervised learning focus on identifying what makes an image a cheetah by learning patterns from a dataset of animal images.
 In contrast, Reinforcement Learning is about teaching a cheetah how to run by interacting with its environment (Lecture 10).

 “Here’s some examples (images), now learn patterns in these examples…”